 As a marketing or sales professional, you’ve got plenty of ideas and plans for great content that your audiences will love -- it’s helpful, interesting, relevant, and you know that when you finish that guide or post that blog, people are going to read it and convert.
 But then, they don’t.
 What happened?

-Great content will always be a part of a solid marketing strategy.
-Giving potential customers the information they need to identify their problems and arrive at a decision is practically the definition of inbound, and it’ll be a strange day when inbound marketing agencies like ManoByte start advocating against that.
+Great content will always be a part of a solid growth strategy.
+Giving potential customers the information they need to identify their problems and arrive at a decision is practically the definition of inbound, and it’ll be a strange day when inbound growth agencies like ManoByte start advocating against that.
 But actually creating content is just a part of your total strategy.
 The fact is, so many people are putting out great content for consumers to see, and even more are creating mediocre content that makes it hard for yours to break through.
-So what can you do to make your content marketing efforts count?
+So what can you do to make your content efforts count?